SinclairCoder/GCAE-Reproduce/README.md

 Download the glove word vectors and change the path in train.py in the line 34

-If you run the code in Linux, you should change the path of train.py in line 102, from r'\\' to r'/'
+If you run the code in Linux, you should change the path of train.py in line 102, from r"\\" to r"/"

 ## ATSA Task
 python train.py -atsa  -lr 5e-3 -batch_size 32 -model gcae_atsa -atsa_data rest -epochs 6